fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 This reads as:

-- line1: A type T models the TotallyOrdered concept if:
+- line1: A type T models the *TotallyOrdered* concept if:
 - line2: The type T also has to model the Regular[1] concept.
-This means that TotallyOrdered is defined in terms of Regular.
+This means that *TotallyOrdered* is defined in terms of Regular.
 - line3: A procedure less-than-operator (<) with the signature: T x T -> bool, must exist.
 This is the syntactic rule that allows us to write things like: a < b
 - line4: This is a semantic requirement, meaning that the less-than-operator procedure has to be a Total Ordering relation.

-But... remember that there are two kinds of TotalOrdering.
+But... remember that there are two kinds of Total Ordering.
-Do we mean Reflexive or Strict TotalOrdering?
+Do we mean Reflexive or Strict Total Ordering?
 Because it would be one or the other.

 Let's review the difference with examples: